 Route: IBCF-vA1 URI for originating requests (as either configured in P-CSCF or based on the user's URI, the P-CSCF determines that UE is registering from a visiting domain and performs either DNS queries as specified in RFC 3263 [13] or by provisioned data to locate the I-CSCF (for non topology hiding use cases) or the entry point of the home network.
 The look up in the DNS is based on the domain name specified in the Request-URI.).
 Based on operator policy for topology hiding the address of the IBCF-hA1 could be used in instead of the I-CSCF-hA1 to provide topology hiding.
 Thus the content of the Route header field addressing the home network could be e.g. <sip:reg@ibcf-hA1.visited-A.net;lr> or <sip:reg@i-cscf-vA1.visited-A.net;lr>

-P-Charging-Vector: The P-CSCF-vA1 provides an icid value and adds a type 1 orig-ioi with the ioi value indicating the visited network.
+P-Charging-Vector: The P-CSCF-vA1 provides an ICID value and adds a type 1 orig-ioi with the IOI value identifying the visited network.

-Path: This is the address of the P-CSCF and is included to inform the S-CSCF where to route terminating requests.
+Path: This is the address of the P-CSCF-vA1 and is included to inform the S-CSCF where to route terminating requests.

-Require: This header is included to ensure that the recipient correctly handles the Path header.
-If the recipient does not support the Path header, a response will be received with a status code of 420 and an Unsupported header indicating "path".
+Require: This header is included to ensure that the recipient correctly handles the Path header field.
+If the recipient does not support the Path header field, a SIP response will be received with a status code of 420 and an Unsupported header field indicating "path".
 Such a response indicates a wrong configuration of the routing tables and the request has been routed outside the IM CN subsystem.

-Via: Based on topology hiding of functionality the IBCF-vA1 will forward the via headers. either only the exit point of the visited network (i.e. IBCF-vA1) or the whole content of already collected via entries.

-3. REGISTER request (IBCF-vA1 to IC-A1) - see example in table 5.2.1.1-3.
+P-Access-Network-Info: The P-CSCF-vA1 adds a network provided location, time-zone and daylight saving time.
+If it doesn't indicate that it is a network provided location, the P-Access-Network-Info header field containing the location provided by the UE-A is kept in the INVITE request.3.
+REGISTER request (IBCF-vA1 to IC-A1) - see example in table 5.2.1.1-3.

-The IBCF-vA1 receives the initial REGISTER request and analyses the request line and forwards registration to preferred VoIP IC Provider (IC-A1).
-The IBCF-vA1 adds a Route header field with the address of the VoIP IC Provider.
-Based on SLA this either maybe the domain name or an explicit entity.
+The IBCF-vA1 receives the initial REGISTER request and analyses the request line and forwards registration to preferred VoIP IC provider (IC-A1).

-Since the user A is a roaming user, the IBCF-vA1 adds its own address to the Path header field.
+The IBCF-vA1 adds its own address to the Path header field.

-In case the IBCF-vA1 provides topology hiding the path will only conclude out of the entry point of the visited network.
+In case the IBCF-vA1 provides topology hiding the path will contain one hidden Via header field entry and one visible Via header field entry added by the IBCF acting as the entry point.

 Table 5.2.1.1-3: REGISTER request (IBCF-vA1 to IC-A1)